WATER QUALITY Assessments

 Lack of riparian connectivity limits the interaction between a water body and its floodplain.
 During high water events, the sediment, water, energy and contaminants will be directed downstream rather than being distributed and deposited into the floodplain.

 Many water quality impairments affect aquatic organisms.
 For example, many heavy metals can be lethal to fish, aquatic invertebrates, or mussels at very low concentrations.
 High sediment loads may be lethal to aquatic organisms, but more often sediment results in chronic effects, such as reduced growth rates in fish.
+High phosphorus levels can accelerate the growth of algae and other plants, depleting oxygen levels and stressing aquatic life.

 Most of the listings under toxics are fish consumption advisories related to mercury, Polychlorinated Biphenyls (PCBs), or Perfluorooctane Sulfonate (PFOS).
 All three of these toxic pollutants are primarily airborne and most often not directly related to anthropogenic changes on the landscape.
 These airborne pollutants usually do not result in death of aquatic organisms, but are taken up and concentrated in the tissues of fish, which are then eaten by humans.